-There’s a stigma around how neediness impacts the way we may show up in our relationships.
-Becoming aware of; the people that we loved, that pulled away; the lack of dignity that some people granted us; our own lack of self respect and the blindspots that we have surrounding exactly how demanding we are — is a painful elixir.
+Neediness carries a stigma and affects how we show up in our relationships.
+Awareness of the people we loved who pulled away, the dignity some people denied us, our own lack of self-respect, and our blind spots about how demanding we are can be a painful realization.

 It’s human to desire love, connection, and support; however, where do we draw the line between having healthy expectations and becoming too dependent on others for our nourishment?